-SystemStaff, Staff, Selection, Bar and all BarObjectderived objects
+SystemStaff, Staff, Selection, Bar and all BarObject-derived objects

 IsALine Returns true if the object is a line object.
-(Note that this is a variable, not a method, unlike the IsObject() method for all objects.) Туре A string giving the name of the type of an object.
-The strings for the first 4 types above are "SystemStave", "Stave", "MusicSelectionList", and "Bar".
-Note that this variable is also a member of all objects that occur in bars.
+(Note that this is a variable, not a method, unlike the

+IsObject() method for all objects.)

+Type A string giving the name of the type of an object.
+The strings for the first 4 types above are able is also a member of all objects that occur in bars.